top of page

 Japan

 Due to the Japanese government’s policy of isolation, Japan only had a minimal amount of contact through trade with European influences.
 Knitting still did manage to make its way into Japan in the mid-1500s but it did not gain widespread popularity until the late 1800s.
 At the beginning of its introduction, samurai were the group who mostly learned to knit.
 As in many other countries, their knitting was mostly utilitarian leaning toward military usefulness, such as sword hilt bags, sword bags, split-toes socks, gloves, and underwear.
 Samurai knit not just for themselves but also as a cottage industry, providing additional income.
-Since wool is not native to Japan, it either needs to be imported or plant based options used.
+Since wool is not native to Japan, it either needs to be imported or plant-based options used.
 Cotton, bamboo, and soy yarn are some of the options available.
 It wasn’t until after WWII, that knitting began to move from utilitarian to becoming fashionable.

 One thing to note is how Japanese knitting patterns are written.
 It is quite different than typical western knitting patterns.
 The Japanese rely heavily on charted patterns.
 Chart symbols are standardized and are meant to resemble the stitch they represent.
 For instance, a left-leaning stitch will have a corresponding left-leaning symbol.
 Each chart has a key indicating the number of stitches within the repeat and what stitch is represented in the blank stitches.
 Each pattern also includes detailed schematics that provide information regarding the size and shape of the garment.